 According to chi kung, there is no such a thing as an incurable disease.
 This, unfortunately, does not mean that every patient can be cured of his disease.
 If his disease, even a simple one, has gone beyond a threshold, it may not be cured.

 What you should be concerned is not whether your illness should be called ulcerative colitis or disharmonious energy flow.
-What you should be concerned is whether you can regain your health, or in western terms whether you can be cured of your illness, irrespective of what name you or other people may choose to
+What you should be concerned is whether you can regain your health, or in Western terms whether you can be cured of your illness, irrespective of what name you or other people may choose to call it.